 When the day finally drew to a close it was hard to believe that the Concours of Elegance was over for another year.
 The organisers once again excelled in their selections, with some amazing cars offered the chance to display at Hampton Court.
 It was an excellent day out for young and old and both vintage and classic automotive enthusiasts alike.
 Who knows what delights will grace the grounds of the palace in 2020.

-Additional Photos from Concours of Elegance 2019
+Pingback: Highlights from the 2017 Concours of Elegance